Start9Labs/bitcoind-startos/instructions.md

 ## Backups

-When your Embassy backs up this service, it will *not* include the blocks, chainstate, or indexes, so you don't need to worry about it eating your backup drive if you run an archival node.
+When your server backs up this service, it will *not* include the blocks, chainstate, or indexes, so you don't need to worry about it eating your backup drive if you run an archival node.